Opinion: Naomi Osaka and Simone Biles are this summer’s sporting heroes

 A movement began during the Tokyo Olympics that will hopefully usher in a new era that humanises not only our athletes, but people of colour everywhere

-From Naomi Osaka taking a mental break and then lighting the Olympic torch, to Simone Biles taking time out to focus on her wellbeing, women of colour (Woc) in the spotlight are displaying a new kind of bravery.
+From Naomi Osaka taking a mental health break and then lighting the Olympic torch, to Simone Biles taking time out to focus on her wellbeing, women of colour (Woc) in the spotlight are displaying a new kind of bravery.

 The bravery to say my body is mine, not yours.
 The bravery to not do what they’re told.
 The bravery to say, “no”.
 This is unprecedented.

-If this summer’s sporting events showed us anything, it is that there seems to be a “glitch in the matrix” of respectability politics.
+If this summer’s sporting events have showed us anything, it is that there seems to be a “glitch in the matrix” of respectability politics.
 Something is happening in regards to how Woc navigate power – there are still demands for more representation, but also for boundaries and respect.

 This goes against the truism and proverb almost every Woc has heard since childhood: “You’ll have to work twice as hard to get half as far.”